Italeri 1/72 X-32 Joint Strike Fighter

 Even more shrinkage was found on the tail surfaces.
 More Milliput, and more sanding!

 In the mean time I've researched the technical backgrounds of both the X-32 and X-35 aircraft.
-It made me understand the reasons for the X-32's ugliness, and it made me appreciate the novel and innovative engineering of Boeing.
+It made me understand the reasons for the X-32's ugliness, and it made me appreciate the novel and innovative engineering by Boeing.
 The X-32's configuration was a unique solution to the JSF requirements, and in many ways much smarter than the Lockheed-Martin configuration.
 I take my hat off to the Boeing designers!

 Die-cast alternative